24 CHRISTMAS SURVIVAL TIPS FOR PARENT-WRITERS

-TIP 01: ‘F*** IT, IT’LL DO’
+TIP 01: ‘FUCK IT, IT’LL DO’

 I’m prone to perfectionism and over-thinking things, and Christmas prep is no different.
-‘Will my kids hate the presents I got them?’; ‘Oh no, I haven’t done enough writing this month!’; ‘Do I have enough of [insert random item that no one gives a s*** about]?’
+‘Will my kids hate the presents I got them?’; ‘Oh no, I haven’t done enough writing this month!’; ‘Do I have enough of [insert random item that no one gives a shit about]?’

 I’ve said it before and I’ll say it again: doing it all is impossible!
-Instead, ask yourself: what (and who) are your priorities?
+Instead, ask yourself: what – and who – are your priorities?
 What tasks do you like doing and wouldn’t mind devoting time to?
 What tasks do you hate doing?
 Could you do fewer of them, or delegate them to someone else?
-What is the bare minimum level of accomplishment you would feel comfortable with (especially with tasks you hate)?
+What is the bare minimum level of accomplishment you would feel comfortable with – especially with tasks you hate?

 TIP 02: ELF ON A SHELF